Franz Neumann (political scientist): American exile

 Neumann achieved his academic reputation among American scholars with the publication of Behemoth: The Structure and Practice of National Socialism in 1942.
-The thesis is that National Socialist rule is a function of struggles among power groups united only by their hatred of the labor movement and that Nazi Germany consequently lacks a state in the sense of the modern political formation oriented to order and predictability.
+The thesis is that Nazi rule is a function of struggles among power groups united only by their hatred of the labor movement and that Nazi Germany consequently lacks a state in the sense of the modern political formation oriented to order and predictability.
 Within this framework, Neumann applied many Marxist tools of analysis to characterize the prime social component in the inner struggle.
 Behemoth made a major impact on the young sociologist C. Wright Mills.
 While opinions differed about his theses, his mastery of German sources and rich empirical documentation drew applause from established American political scientists and the book prepared the way for his later university career.

-The reception of Behemoth laid the foundation for Neumann's wartime career in Washington after the Institute's leadership declared itself financially unable to retain his services.
+The reception of Behemoth laid the foundation for Neumann's wartime career in Washington, D.C., after the Institute's leadership declared itself financially unable to retain his services.
 Until the first months of 1943, Neumann served as a part-time consultant to the Board of Economic Warfare, staffing routine studies of trade patterns.
-He then became deputy head of the Central European Section of the Research and Analysis Branch of the OSS, amid numerous younger American professors, seconded to Washington for the duration.
+He then became deputy head of the Central European Section of the Research and Analysis Branch of the Office of Strategic Services (OSS), amid numerous younger American professors, seconded to Washington for the duration.
 The position also allowed him to place a number of his Institute associates, who had been made redundant by the core group around Horkheimer.
 Neumann was instrumental in producing intelligence reports on the Nazis for the OSS, later published in a single volume Secret Reports on Nazi Germany: The Frankfurt School Contribution to the War Effort.